REACH-WoU-Regional/kobo_guidelines/README.md

 ## audits

-Set parameter track-changes in order to track changes!
+Set parameter track-changes in order to track changes.

+    e.g. Add track-changes=TRUE to the audit row in a field called parameter

 ## Logbook